Vultrex111/getcomics-cli/README.md

         ```

     - **Windows**: Download the Windows binary from the [official aria2 release page](https://github.com/aria2/aria2/releases) and follow the installation instructions.

+    - **Android**: Use Termux to install Python and aria2.
+        1. Install Termux from the Google Play Store or F-Droid.
+        2. Open Termux and run:
+            ```sh
+            pkg install python aria2
+            pip install requests beautifulsoup4
+            ```

 ## Usage
 1. **Clone or download the script**: Save the `getcomics-cli.py` script to your local machine.